Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: Experiments and Numerical Results

-In this section, we have compared NOMASC to the full-resolution JSCC (F-JSCC) scheme, where the channel input is not constrained and the feature generated by the semantic encoder does not go through the quantization process.
-A deep-learning model accomplishes joint detection and semantic decoding operations at the receiver side.
-However, the generalization ability of this method is worse than NOMASC since the test environment needs to be consistent with the training environment.
-The decoder can only estimate the desired data accurately if the received signal follows a specific distribution.
+In this section, we have compared the NOMASC with the full-resolution JSCC (F-JSCC) scheme, where the channel input is not constrained and the feature generated by the semantic encoder does not undergo the quantization process.
+However, the generalization ability of this method is not as good as the NOMASC since the test environment is required to be consistent with the training environment.
+The decoder can only estimate the desired data accurately should the received signal follow a specific distribution.
 For example, if the end-to-end F-JSCC codec is trained under the Cifar\&Cifar scenario, the decoder can only deal with the superimposition of two encoded Cifar images.
-Unfortunately, it appears that in a real-world setting, this is not always possible to be satisfied.
-Using NOMASC, the demodulator model is capable of dealing with any two superimposed semantic signals as long as the quantization orders of them are the same.
-This is verified by simulation, and the result is shown in Fig. \ref{FJSCC} where the F-JSCC model holds a close performance to NOMASC when the test environment is identical to the training phase (MNIST\&Cifar).
-Additionally, during the mismatched test procedure, the models of both F-JSCC and NOMASC for user-F are trained using a single Cifar10 dataset, and the models for user-N are trained using the MNIST dataset.
-It can be observed that when testing both models under the MNIST\&CIFAR scenario, the performance of user-N in the F-JSCC scheme declines a lot, whereas NOMASC continues to perform well.
-This agrees with our analysis that the decoder of user-N finds it hard to deal with the unfamiliar superimposed signal.
+Unfortunately, it appears that in a real-world setting, this may not always be satisfied.
+Using the NOMASC, the demodulator model is capable of dealing with any two superimposed semantic signals as long as the quantization orders of them are the same.
+This is verified by simulation, and the result is shown in Fig. \ref{FJSCC} where the F-JSCC model attains a close performance to the NOMASC when the test environment is identical to the training phase (MNIST\&Cifar).
+Additionally, during the mismatched testing procedure, the models of both F-JSCC and NOMASC for user-F are trained using a single Cifar10 dataset, and the models for user-N are trained using the MNIST dataset.
+It may be noted that when testing both models under the MNIST\&CIFAR scenario, the performance of user-N in the F-JSCC scheme has substantially declined, whereas the NOMASC continues to perform well.
+This is in keeping with our analysis that the decoder of user-N has difficulty to deal with the unfamiliar superimposed signals.